exercism/ruby/concepts/ranges/about.md

 (1...5).to_a # => [1, 2, 3, 4]
 ```

-The reason for having two range operators is to allow to create ranges that are inclusive or exclusive of the end value, which can be useful when for example working with indexes, that are zero based.
+The reason for having two range operators is to allow to create ranges that are inclusive or exclusive of the end value, which can be useful when for example working with indexes that are zero based.

 Ranges can also be created using the `Range` initializer.